-Over the past three years LTG has substantially grown its Software & Platforms division.
+Over the past three years, LTG has substantially grown its Software & Platforms division.
 Most of LTG's software solutions are well-established products developed over many years and enjoying high customer retention rates.
 The Group's policy is to work closely with its customers to understand their requirements in developing LTG's product roadmap and the Group undertakes regular business and market surveys.
-LTG has also developed some new ground-breaking software products including gomo's authoring and hosting solutions, Watershed's learning analytics platform, and Rustici's Content Controller.
+LTG has also developed some new ground-breaking software products including gomo's Authoring and Hosting solutions, Watershed's learning analytics platform and Rustici Software'ss Content Controller.

-The Group currently invests approximately £17.5 million per year on product development and software engineering which represents approximately 19% of related annualised platform revenues.
-Of this annual investment approximately £5.8 million (33%) is capitalised as R&D.
+The Group currently invests approximately £17.5 million per year on product development and software engineering, which represents approximately 19% of related annualised platform revenues.
+Of this annual investment, approximately £5.8 million (33%) is capitalised as R&D.

-Following the integration of PeopleFluent into the Group, management have reviewed and prioritised the Group's product development roadmap in conjunction with feedback from customers.
+Following the integration of PeopleFluent into the Group, management has reviewed and prioritised the Group's product development roadmap in conjunction with feedback from customers.
 Key developments already in train or planned over the next year include:

-- Developing the PeopleFluent 'Productivity Platform' to allow for greater integration across the component elements of the PeopleFluent talent suite and an improved user experience - Opening up LTG's software platforms through APIs to allow for easier integration with other client business systems allowing them to operate LTG's best of breed point solutions as part of their overall systems architecture - Integration of gomo and Watershed SaaS platforms into the PeopleFluent talent suite - Improved functionality and user experience for PeopleFluent Talent Acquisition software - Launch of a new Learning Experience Platform ('LXP') to complement the Group's offering in the developing LMS market, building on the functionality of gomo learning and gomo video, Rustici's SCORM Engine and Watershed, plus additional features - Launch of an Affirmity workforce diversity analysis service in EMEA, driven by its US market-leading software platform that will build benchmarks for gender (pay equity) and other key diversity issues
+- Developing the PeopleFluent Productivity Platform to allow for greater integration across the component elements of the PeopleFluent talent suite and an improved user experience - Opening up LTG's software platforms through APIs to allow for easier integration with other client business systems, allowing them to operate LTG's best-of-breed point solutions as part of their overall systems architecture - Integration of gomo and Watershed SaaS platforms into the PeopleFluent talent suite - Improved functionality and user experience for PeopleFluent Talent Acquisition software - Launch of a new Learning Experience Platform ('LXP') to complement the Group's offering in the developing LMS (Learning Management System) market, building on the functionality of gomo's Authoring and Video products, Rustici's SCORM Engine and Watershed, plus additional features - Launch of an Affirmity workforce diversity analysis service in EMEA, driven by its U.S. market-leading software platform that will build benchmarks for gender (pay equity) and other key diversity issues.

-The Group also continues to invest in its Content & Services division offering, whether that be as part of Preloaded's award winning work in VR and AR solutions, or LEO's strategic learning programs, combining 'blended' solutions incorporating products and services from within the Group or alongside strategic partners.
-For the third year in a row LTG was identified by independent industry analyst Fosway as the industry's strategic leader in digital learning.
+The Group also continues to invest in its Content & Services division offering, whether that be as part of PRELOADED's award-winning work in VR and AR (virtual and augmented reality) solutions, or LEO's strategic learning programmes, combining 'blended' solutions incorporating products and services from within the Group or alongside strategic partners.
+For the third year in a row, LTG was identified by independent industry analyst Fosway as the industry's strategic leader in digital learning.